riferrei/pacman-with-elasticsearch/README.md

    </table>
 </center>

-In order to install the game you first need to create a deployment on [Elastic Cloud](https://www.elastic.co/cloud/).
-Elastic Cloud is required here for three reasons.
+In order to install the game you first need to create a deployment on [Elasticsearch Service](https://www.elastic.co/elasticsearch/service).
+This is required for three reasons.
 Firstly because it is where the data will be stored.
-An Elastic Cloud deployment contains a functional Elasticsearch cluster which is used as the data store for the events.
+An deployment on Elasticsearch Service contains a functional Elasticsearch cluster which is used as the data store for the events.
 Secondly because it allows you to focus on the application code without wasting time with infrastructure plumbing.
-Elastic Cloud is a managed service that handles the dirty details of having an Elastic Stack infrastructure that is highly available.
+Elasticsearch Service is a managed service that handles the dirty details of having an Elastic Stack infrastructure that is highly available.
 Finally, both the game and its data need to be co-located for performance reasons since it makes sense to have the generated data stored in the same cloud provider and in the same region that the game is installed.

 ## Pre-requisites